OBE Maping Summer 2021

 Life Long Learning |

-Recognize the need for, and have the preparation and ability to engage in independent and lifelong learning in the broadest context of technological change. |
+Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change. |

 No | PEO Statement | |